-Birth Mentoring and Education -

-Doulas are known to reduce the chances of birthing through a cesarean or with the use of medication and intervention.
-We also work to ensure parents have better feelings around their birthing experience.
+Doula support has been documented to reduce the use of birthing with medication, the need for birth interventions and deliveries via cesarean.
+As a birth support facilitator I work to to ensure parents have better feelings around their birthing experience.
 Read more about the scientific evidence on doulas here.

-As your birth mentor, I come with almost two decades of mentoring and supporting families, trauma informed birth work support, prenatal yoga training, meditation coaching, and am currently certifying through Birthing from Within.
+My background includes almost two decades of mentoring and supporting families, trauma informed birth work support, fertility and prenatal yoga certification, meditation coaching, and am trained with Birthing from Within.

-I am so incredibly honoured to be a birth worker with
+I am incredibly honoured to be a birth worker with

 Read my entire profile on the FCBC website.